Villanova Wildcats men's basketball: Al Severance era (1936–1961)

 Al Severance coached Villanova for 25 seasons, from 1936 to 1961.
 It was under Severance's leadership that Villanova's basketball program rose to prominence.
 Severance compiled a 413–201 record (.673).

 The 1938–39 team won the first-ever NCAA Tournament game, which put them in the inaugural Final Four.
 Severance led the Wildcats to the NCAA tournament again in 1949, 1951, and 1955.
 Villanova earned NIT bids in 1959 and 1960.

 The most storied player in Villanova history, Paul Arizin, played during this era.
 Severance discovered Arizin, already a Villanova student, playing basketball in the Villanova Fieldhouse.
 Arizin holds the Villanova record for most points in a game (85), and is credited with inventing the jump shot and was the 1949 College Player of the Year.

 Other notable players from the Severance era include Joe Lord, Larry Hennessy, Bob Schafer and George Raveling.

 Coincidentally, Severance died on April 1, 1985, which was the same day that Villanova upset Georgetown University and Patrick Ewing to take the NCAA basketball championship.

 1939 Final Four

 The inaugural NCAA tournament featured eight teams from throughout the country.
-Villanova, representing the Middle Atlantic States, beat Brown, representative of the New England States, 43–40 before a crowd of 3,500 at the Palestra.
-The following night, the Wildcats lost to Ohio State 53–36 in the Eastern Division Championship.
+Villanova, representing the Mid-Atlantic states, beat Brown, representative of the New England States, 43–40 before a crowd of 3,500 at the Palestra.
+The following night, the Wildcats lost to Ohio State 53–36 in the Eastern Division championship.